willfaught/willfaught.github.io/content/blog/2016-08-12-the-republicans-waged-a-3-decade-war-on-government-they-got-trump.md

 - democrats
 - donald trump
 - hillary clinton
-title: The Republicans waged a 3-decade war on government.
-They got Trump.
+title: The Republicans Waged A 3-Decade War On Government.
+They Got Trump.
 ---

 Great bird's-eye view of politics from a few decades ago through to the presidential election after this coming one.
 The Republican Party needs to get its shit together.